backdrop-contrib/entityreference_autofill/README.txt

-The Entity reference autofill module gives Entity reference autocomplete fields support to populate fields in their form with values from the referenced entities.
+The Entity reference autofill module gives Entity reference fields support to populate fields in their form with values from the referenced entities.